Why Are You Yelling?

 2. If you’re using slides, keep them limited, relevant, and visually engaging.
 No one, and I mean NO ONE, enjoys experiencing “Death by PowerPoint,” where the presenter hammers everyone with slide after slide, some of which they don’t even bother to feature.
 Better to have too few slides than too many.
 For slides that are primarily text, follow the 6×6 Rule (Maximum 6 lines of text, maximum 6 words per line), but be willing to break it if you need to.
 Use graphics when possible, but make sure the audience can decipher them and that they actually add to your message.

 1. PREPARE what you’re going to SAY.
-Do Not Read your Slides to your Audience (unless they’re a bunch of toddlers who cannot read yet).
+DO NOT Read your Slides to your Audience (unless they’re a bunch of toddlers who cannot read yet).
 Your job is to SPEAK TO the points that appear on-screen.
-Offer details, tell stories, embellish – these things engage the audience.
+Offer details, tell stories, embellish — these things engage the audience.
 Reading what everyone can already see is BORING, and it’s brutal for the audience.
 But I know why you’re reading the slides; I’ve been there.
 You’re not really prepared to speak.
 You drew up a slide deck, you don’t really know what to say with it, so you’re just turning your eyes to the screen and reading what’s there.
 Yes, that is better than fail-smiling to the audience because you’ve got no words, but only by about 0.03%.
 This is why PowerPoint literally has a Notes field for the Presenter view.
 If you have to, use it.
-Better to read prepared notes from your laptop at the podium than reading the words on the screen that they see.
+Better to read prepared notes from your laptop at the podium than reading the words on the screen that the audience already sees.
 But YOU have to PREPARE those notes.
-If you’re not using slides, then you’d really better be prepared to speak, unless you happen to have the natural ability or the experience to start talking and find your way to a coherent message.
+If you’re not using slides, then you’d really better be prepared to speak, unless you happen to have the natural ability or the experience to start talking and work your way to a coherent message.

 2. Be Energetic, but Slow Down.
 There’s a thing in education known as “wait-time,” usually reserved for moments when you pose a question to students and need to pause and allow them to answer.
 Even in a sit-and-get presentation, wait-time is still essential.
 People can only process so much auditory and visual stimulation in a given timeframe.
 If that means you have to cut slides and speech for time, so be it.
 Edit yourself.
 Your content isn’t so important that 100% of it is absolutely critical and necessary.
 Figure it out.
 Speeding through things just to get through all your slides is poor presenting.